 Price: $40 for 0.5 ounce

 About the brand: Sunday Riley is known for science-based skincare products with quirky names and stellar results.
 It’s a female-found, B Corp-certified brand that prides itself on being cruelty-free and an advocate for sustainable beauty.

 About My Skin: Combination, sensitive, and finicky

 More specifically, I have sensitive, combination skin that borders between an oily T-zone and seasonally dry around my nostrils and sides of my chin.
-Despite never having acne growing up (for which I’m grateful), the pandemic has put a damper on my good skin days.
+Despite never having acne growing up (for which I’m grateful), the past year has put a damper on my good skin days.
 Now, thanks to how reactive my skin is to even the slightest touch—it gets red almost instantly—let alone active ingredients, every centimeter covered by my mask is acting out in protest.
 The result?
 Teeny tiny whiteheads covering the sides of my chin and occasionally just below my nose and under my bottom lip.
 While there are undoubtedly bigger issues at hand during this global crisis, I’d be lying if I said I haven’t tried an array of different products in hopes of putting an end to the splotchy breakouts.

 Nine times out of 10, I reach for gentle, fragrance-free formulas that are designed with sensitive skin in mind.
 Up until the past month, I’d never tried retinol on my face and generally steered clear of anything equally as potent (think: high levels of salicylic acid, potent tea tree oil, etc.).